changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference.md

 ### The fundamental problem of causal inference (FPCI)
 To make things simple, let's think discretely for now: our goal is to categorize all our customers to one of the three categories (persuadable, in-different, and do-not-disturb).
 Imagine, for each customer, we *first* ask her: will you shop?
 Write down the answer (yes/no). *Secondly*, apply the marketing action to her (send her a direct mail). *Thirdly*, we observe whether she comes to shop (yes/no).
 In this way, we are able to assign each of our customers to one of the three types.
 Of course, it is impossible for us to carry out such task, especially for the first step.
 There is just no way to learn a customer's prior opinion / behavior explicitly.
 Without such knowledge, even we can observe her response (in the third step), there is no way for us to derive the causal relation.

 Is there a fix for the above issue?
 How about in the second step, instead of applying the marketing action, we will do nothing, then in the third step, the observed response can be inferred as the customer's prior behavior.
 This sounds very logical, however, the fallacy lies in that, we can not **simultaneously** apply and not apply the marketing action to the same person, unless someone invents a time machine.
-This is known as the "fundamental problem of causal inference" (FPCI).
+This is known as the "[fundamental problem of causal inference](https://en.wikipedia.org/wiki/Rubin_causal_model)" (FPCI).

 Per the same wikipedia article: "*The FPCI makes observing causal effects impossible.
 However, this does not make causal inference impossible.
-Certain techniques and assumptions allow the FPCI to be overcome.*" Here we will choose one of such technique, and derive our evaluation metric from it.
+Certain techniques and assumptions allow the FPCI to be overcome.*" Here we will choose one of such techniques, and derive our evaluation metric from it.

 ### Randomized treatment and control groups